dsbowen/hemlock/docs_md/tutorial/debug.md

 By the end of this part of the tutorial, you'll be able to use hemlock's debugging tool to make sure your app is running smoothly.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.11/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.11/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Why a custom debugging tool?

 In the early days of hemlock, I coded a study in which I asked participants to estimate the ages of people in photographs.
 I used a submit function to change their data from strings to integers.
 Everything was running smoothly until one mischievous participant entered 'twenty-seven', breaking my survey and sending me home in a fit of rage.